 We created a shopping arcade inside an empty hanger with themed boutiques in preparation for the arrival of up to 500 refugees in May 2017.
-They arrived in December and we’ve been there for them since then.
+They arrived in December 2018 and there are now 1,100.

 Invited to set up in March 2017, we were offered a long hanger that had been used in the previous year for sorting and distribution.
 With no refugees on camp there was an opportunity to completely start again with a custom-made arcade.
 We constructed themed boutiques along a ‘market street’ for men, women, kids, shoes and a mini-market.